-If you haven't already filled out your Federal Application for Student Aid (FAFSA), let's quickly review why it should be your first order of business.
-Once this has been processed and approved, the school you plan on attending will send you an award letter with the amount of money they can offer.
+If you haven't already filled out your Free Application for Federal Student Aid (FAFSA), let's quickly review why it should be your first order of business.
+Once your FAFSA form has been processed and approved, the school you plan on attending will send you an award letter with the amount of money they can offer.
 You'll need to fill out this form prior to each school year.

-Grants, such as the Pell Grant, are the best-case scenario since you don’t have to pay the money back.
+Grants, such as the Pell Grant, are the best form of aid you can get since you don’t have to pay the money back.

 Federal subsidized and unsubsidized loans are next on the list.
 These loans are offered by the U.S. Department of Education and often come with low interest rates.
 Plus, if you score a subsidized student loan, the government pays the interest on the loan while you’re in school.

 If you have time to work and you’re offered a work-study position, the income you receive from your on-campus job can help cover your college costs.

 The next step you should take before applying for private student loan programs is to explore grand and scholarship opportunities throughout your community.
 These are available to high school students, recent high school graduates, or current college students.

 You can find scholarships with various requirements through your school, the government, or other privately funded organizations.
 While some scholarships require essays, the time you put into them can greatly benefit you in the future and save you money.

 3. Talk to your school's financial aid office